In 1920, three branch members established a student loan fund. By 1965, that loan fund had evolved into the scholarship fund.

 Today AAUW-Great Falls funds two types of scholarships for Cascade County Women.

-The Traditional Student Scholarship is for a junior, senior or graduate woman and is awarded in the spring.
+The Baccalaureate/Graduate Scholarship (Traditional) is for a junior, senior or graduate woman and is awarded in the spring.
 The Associate Degree Scholarship for women who are nontraditional students working on an Associate Degree.
 The Associate Degree Scholarship is awarded in the fall.

-The Branch will award the $2000 2017 Traditional Scholarships at the May Awards Luncheon.
+The Branch will award three $2000 2018 Baccalaureate/Graduate Scholarships at the May Awards Luncheon.

 - Must be a female resident of Cascade County for a minimum of 6 months.

-- Submit current college transcript plus transcripts from any previous colleges attended.
+- Submit current college transcript (official or non-official) plus transcripts from any previous colleges attended.

 - Submit a personal, signed statement (300-words maximum) stating your professional goals and how past, present, and future activities affect them.